wp-plugins/orbisius-cyberstore/readme.txt

 = 1.1.7 (future release) =
 * fix: using plugin name instead of it's internal slug
+* Made the insert/update to return the ID of the product so I can create the shortcode.

 = 1.1.6 =
 * Fixed: Orbisius CyberStore wasn't working well with older versions of itself (former DigiShop)